SDGforskning/sdg-strings/SDG04_query_action_WoS.md

   ("educ*" OR "curricul*" OR "student assess*" OR "teaching" OR "teacher education" OR "teacher training" OR ("learn*" NEAR/5 "student*") OR "online learning" OR "professional learning")
  )
  NEAR/5
- (
+("sustainable development" OR "sustainable lifestyle$" OR "global citizen*" OR "glocal*" OR "human right*" OR "gender equality" OR "peace*" OR "non-violen*" OR "cultural divers*" OR "toleran*"
-  ("sustainable development" OR "sustainable lifestyle$" OR "global citizen*" OR "glocal*" OR "human right*" OR "gender equality" OR "peace*" OR "non-violen*" OR "cultural divers*" OR "toleran*")
+OR ("sustainability" NEAR/5 ("interdisciplinar*" OR "transdisciplinar*" OR "crossdisciplinar*" OR "cultural" OR "economic" OR "ecological" OR "participation" OR "agency" OR "responsibility" OR "ethic*" OR "wicked problem$" OR "complexity" OR "capacity for change" OR "transition$"))
  )
 )
 ```